Make Your Own Capsule Journal

 Step 4 - Check to make sure your pages are aligned

 After you’ve printed your template, you’ll notice a blue dot in the upper right-hand corner on the cover side.
 When you turn your page over, there should also be a blue dot in the upper left corner.
 If you hold them up to the light, they should be back to back so you know your pages are correctly positioned.
+(Don’t worry if the dots aren’t perfectly aligned.
+Mine never are!
+The dots just make sure your pages are all facing the same direction when you put your journal together.)

 Step 5 - Cut out your pages